 -

-Increases heating costs in winter, since the awning blocks passive heat gain.
+Increases heating costs in winter since it blocks passive heat gain.

 |